-- (1) Number of accounts; - (2) Number of accounts certified as eligible for energy assistance since the preceding October 1; - (3) Number of accounts past due; - (4) Number of accounts eligible for energy assistance and past due; - (5) Total revenue owed on accounts past due; - (6) Total revenue owed on accounts eligible for energy assistance and past due; - (7) Number of disconnection notices issued; - (8) Number of disconnection notices issued on accounts eligible for energy assistance; - (9) Number of disconnections for nonpayment; - (10) Number of reconnections; - (11) Number of accounts determined uncollectible; and - (12) Number of accounts eligible for energy assistance and determined uncollectible.
+- (6) Total revenue owed on accounts eligible for energy assistance and past due; - (7) Number of disconnection notices issued; - (8) Number of disconnection notices issued on accounts eligible for energy assistance; - (9) Number of disconnections for nonpayment; - (10) Number of reconnections; - (11) Number of accounts determined uncollectible; and - (12) Number of accounts eligible for energy assistance and determined uncollectible. - k.

-k.
 List of persons authorized to receive board inquiries.
 Each utility shall file with the board in the annual report required in 199-subrule 23.1(2) a list of names, titles, addresses, and telephone numbers of persons authorized to receive, act upon, and respond to communications from the board in connection with: (1) general management duties; (2) customer relations (complaints); (3) engineering operations; (4) meter tests and repairs; (5) franchises for electric lines; (6) certificates for electric generating plants.
 Each utility shall file with the board a telephone contact number where the board can obtain current information 24 hours a day about outages and interruptions of service from a knowledgeable person.
-The contact information required by this paragraph shall be kept current as changes or corrections are made.
+The contact information required by this paragraph shall be kept current as changes or corrections are made

 This rule is intended to implement Iowa Code section 476.2.
+[ARC 4171C, IAB 12/5/18, effective 1/9/19]